maugomez77/kraftwerk/module_17/Readme.md

 Key observations on the dataset:

-- The dataset is devoid of missing values.
+- The dataset does not have missing values.

 ## Business Objective